datduongptit/Neural-Network/README.md

 # Numpy Neural Network

-This repository contains two neural networks that demonstrate feedforward networks and error backpropagation.
-This project was created such that I could gain a deeper understanding of the fundamentals of neural networks.
+This repository contains two neural networks that demonstrate feedforward propagation and error backpropagation.
+The motivation of this project was to gain a deeper understanding of the fundamentals of neural networks.
 The single hidden layer neural network solving XOR visualizes the inputs and network weights in Matplotlib.
-The output of this graph is shown in the GIF above.
+The output of this graph is shown in the GIF above(the neural network is tasked to classify red vs. blue, and is initialized with random weights).

 ## Getting Started